About Blaft

 Pulp Fiction in Translation

 Blaft launched in 2008 with the publication of The Blaft Anthology of Tamil Pulp Fiction--a collection of crime, detective, adventure, romance, and science fiction stories and novellas selected and translated from Tamil into English by Pritham K. Chakravarthy.
-This book got some great reviews, and it was appreciated by a variety of readers--some with Tamil roots who were more comfortable reading in English than in their mother tongue, and others looking for a fast-paced read combined with a window on a different pop cultural scene.
+This book got some great reviews, and it was appreciated by a variety of readers in India and abroad.

 Following on the success of Tamil Pulp Fiction Volume 1, we brought out two more Tamil anthologies, as well as a standalone novel by Indra Soundar Rajan.
 We also looked for material we could translate from other Indian languages.
 We brought out four novels by Ibne Safi, who was the bestselling Urdu detective writer of in the 1950s, 60s, and 70s (these were translated by the eminent author, critic, and translator Shamsur Rahman Faruqi, who passed away in 2020).
 More recently, we started work with translator Vishwambhari S Parmar on The Blaft Anthology of Gujarati Pulp Fiction, which we plan to release in December 2024.